juxhouse/bela-resources/GettingStarted.md

 ## See the source of a built element

-After the code synchronization, you can see the source of a built element in the detail pane.
+After the code synchronization, you can see the source of a built element in the detail .

 <img src="assets/tutorial-image9.gif" style="width:6.26772in;height:3.52778in" />

 ## View the element path

-You can also see the built element’s path on the upper-right, in the detail pane.
+You can also see the built element’s path on the upper-right, in the detail .

 <img src="assets/tutorial-image15.gif" style="width:6.26772in;height:3.52778in" />